 The ability to identify donor intent is a key component when ensuring that donor intent is implemented.
 Donor intent is tracked as follows:

-- For gifts received by the UI Center for Advancement, donor intent is identified and maintained by the UI Center for Advancement as the Donor Intent Document (DID).
+- For gifts received by the University of Iowa Center for Advancement (UICA), donor intent is identified and maintained by the UICA as the Donor Intent Document (DID).

 - For gifts received by the University directly, donor intent is identified by the department of receipt by reviewing the documentation that was provided by the donor to ascertain the intent.
 The documentation should be retained by the department as an official record of the gift for the active life of the gift.
 Once the gift has expired (after final disbursement of gift funds and the WhoKey is closed for any new activity), the department must retain this information for three years.